Particle Systems arising from an anti-ferromagnetic Ising model: The particle model for

-A similar result for $\P(R_0,R_n)$ is true, but is reliant on \( K^{-1}(v_6,v_6(n,-n)) = K^{-1}(v_6, v_1(n+1,-n)). \) The above calculation can be generalized to find the joint probabilities of observing dimers covering any collection of rightward and leftward {\bf b} edges located on the same horizontal line.
-Again, this joint probability is just the product of the probabilities of observing a dimer covering each edge.
-Furthermore, we can show that the probability of observing $n$ creations along a horizontal line, is given by the product of the probabilities of dimer covering each edge.
+The above calculation can be generalized to find the joint probabilities of observing dimers covering any collection of rightward and leftward {\bf b} edges located on the same horizontal line.
+Again, this joint probability is the product of the probabilities of observing a dimer covering each edge.
+Furthermore, we can show that the probability of observing $n$ creations along a horizontal line, is given by the product of the probabilities of a dimer covering each edge.
 For example,

-\( \P(L_0,R_0, L_n,R_n)=u^4 x^4 (K^{-1}(v_5,v_2(0,1)) )^2(K^{-1} (v_6,v_1(0,1)))^2 \) \end{proof}
+\( \nonumber \P(L_0,R_0, L_n,R_n)=u^4 x^4 (K^{-1}(v_5,v_2(0,-1)) )^2(K^{-1} (v_6,v_1(-1,0)))^2. \) \end{proof}

 A further calculation shows that the trajectories of particles are independent.
 This relies on computing the possible trajectories of the particles given their locations.
 This calculation follows in the same vein as the previous propositions.